Legal Advice for Compensation Insurance Claims & TPD Payouts

 1. Regular Weekly Payments

 You could receive weekly compensation payments when you are off work due to an illness or injury.
-The amount you receive is calculated based on your pre-injury average weekly pay for the last 12 months.
-Your payment will be calculated as a percentage of this figure, as per The Workers’ Compensation and Rehabilitation Act 2003.
+The amount you receive is calculated based on your pre-injury average weekly pay.
+Your payment will be calculated as a percentage of this figure, as per the Workers’ Compensation and Rehabilitation Act 2003.

 2. Medical Treatment Costs